Canberra MRT station

-Canberra MRT station is an elevated Mass Rapid Transit (MRT) station on the North South line, located along Canberra Link at the junction with Canberra Way in Sembawang, Singapore.
+Canberra MRT station is an elevated Mass Rapid Transit (MRT) station on the North–South Line, located along Canberra Link at the junction with Canberra Way in Sembawang, Singapore.
 It is the second infill station on the MRT network (after Dover MRT station), and the first in Singapore with a platform linked directly to an overhead bridge at the same level.
 With several green features included in the station during construction, it was also the first MRT station to be awarded Platinum for the Building and Construction Authority's Green Mark for Transit Stations, as a result of the construction team's efforts to integrate landscaping and using eco-friendly materials in the construction of the station.

-The station was announced following a successful feasibility study conducted by the Land Transport Authority (LTA) after the idea of a new MRT station between the Sembawang and Yishun MRT stations was raised in the 2013 Land Transport Master Plan.
-Construction started in April 2015, and it opened on 2 November 2019.
-The mall opposite the station, Canberra Plaza, opened on 18 December 2020.
+An infill station between the Sembawang and Yishun MRT stations was included a part of the 2013 Land Transport Master Plan.
+Following feasibility studies by the Land Transport Authority (LTA), construction of the station started in April 2015.
+Canberra station opened on 2 November 2019, with the mall opposite the station, Canberra Plaza, opening on 18 December 2020.

 History

 Planning

-The North South line, Singapore's first MRT line, opened in stages in 1987.
-The stations from Yew Tee to Sembawang were later opened in 1996 as part of the Woodlands Extension, with missing station codes NS6 and NS12 reserved for future stations along the line.
+The North–South Line, Singapore's first MRT line, opened in stages in 1987.
+The stations from Yew Tee to Sembawang were later opened in 1996 as part of the Woodlands Extension, with missing station codes NS6 and NS12 (initially N19 and N13 respectively) reserved for future stations along the line.

 Both the Land Transport Master Plan 2013 (launched by then-Minister for Transport Lui Tuck Yew in October) and the Draft Master Plan 2013 (unveiled by the Urban Redevelopment Authority during a public exhibition in November) mentioned the possible addition of a new MRT station between Sembawang and Yishun stations.
 After a year of review, the Draft Master Plan 2013 was officially gazetted to become the Master Plan 2014 in June of that year.

 Between January 2013 and June 2014, in response to these master plans, the Land Transport Authority (LTA) started feasibility studies for a new station between Sembawang and Yishun stations in tandem with developments in the northern part of Singapore.
 Minister Lui concluded that the station could be built, and on 1 August that year, Canberra station was officially announced by the LTA.